-Because they are now generally cheap to buy, I like to see how these old lenses perform when they are used on a modern camera with a digital sensor, and this post describes how the Vivitar 75 – 205mm f/3.8 zoom performed on my Fuji X-T1 APS-C mirrorless camera.
+Because they are now generally cheap to buy, I like to see how these old lenses perform when they are used on a modern camera with a digital sensor.
 For anyone who is interested, I’ve tested a few vintage lenses with this camera – to find the other articles just search for fuji x-t1 in the search box above.

 This lens is an M42 mount, constant aperture zoom with a close focus option and when I looked in an old copy of Camera Weekly I discovered that it was available for about £120 in 1981.
 These days it is possible to find a copy second hand for between about £20 – £30.

-My particular copy is in almost perfect condition mostly because it has been looked after by my cousin’s husband who gave it to me to add to my collection a few months ago.
+My particular copy of the Vivitar 75 – 205mm f/3.8 zoom is in almost perfect condition, mostly because it has been looked after by my cousin’s husband who gave it to me to add to my collection a few months ago.
 He kept it in a proper lens case with the lens elements protected by two caps and a filter, along with a small pack of silica gel to keep the moisture content down.
 Because of this the focus, zoom and aperture rings are perfectly smooth, there isn’t a mark on the body anywhere and the coatings are in excellent condition without a trace of the dreaded fungus anywhere on the elements.

 It is a heavy, solidly build, long lens which needs to be supported by the hand when used on a modern mirrorless camera like the Fuji X-T1.
 The focal length quoted on the lens of 75-205mm is, of course, when used on a 35mm film camera.
 On an APS-C sensor camera like the X-T1, the equivalent focal length is 112.5 to 307.5 which puts it squarely into telephoto territory.
 As well as the normal use as a telephoto however, the lens has another trick up it’s sleeve because it has a close focus setting which is at the 75mm end of the telephoto range.
 It would actually have been more useful to be at the 205mm end, because it would then have allowed you to be further from the subject when close focusing (which is useful for things like butterflies etc) but it’s still a useful addition.
 With this setting selected it’s possible to get some nice close up pictures, although not true macro shots.